 4. The Right Number & Depth

 How deep should you plant your seeds?
 The answer matters!
 If you plant too deep, the seeds may rot before they see daylight.
-If you plant too shallow, seeds might get disturbed or fail to grow roots as well.
+If you plant too shallow, seeds might get disturbed during germinating or fail to grow roots as well.

 Often a seed packet will tell you the the correct depth for each seed.
 An easy rule of thumb, though, is to plant the seeds twice as deep as they are wide.